The Legend of the Watchful Spirits: The Thread Between Worlds

 These objects are not magical in themselves.

-It is the stated intention that brings them to life.
+It is the intention placed within them that brings them to life.

-It is said that when an object is carried close to the heart,
+It is said that when an object is worn close to the heart,

 A bridge between worlds.